ArcelinoNeto/library/README.md

 # About
-This project is the result of a challenge proposed by the company Levante.
+This project is the result of the challenge proposed by the Levante company.
-The project proposal is the creation of an application for the management of a "Library".
+The project proposal is a library management system.

 # Project
 The project was built following the rules defined by the staff of [Levante](https://gist.github.com/caioagiani/66b26f85ab6db506fecb9a90a04389f7).